 The turbocharger relies on the exhaust gases to spin, and it takes a moment for them to generate enough energy to make the car accelerate faster.

 Not all turbochargers have the same amount of lag.
-Different designs lead to different delay periods, with some modern turbos being able to almost completely remove the lag.
+Different designs lead to different delay periods, with some modern turbos for sale being able to almost completely remove the lag.

 Meanwhile, older turbocharger models have a longer delay due to their simpler designs and technological limitations.